ScytheConnection Design Snath

 Snath finishing

 When I’m putting the outfit together, I sand down all grips and shafts to soften any sharp corners to a smooth finish and I treat the bottom half of the shaft with a coat of boiled linseed oil cut with turpentine (50/50).
 This finish would work well for maintaining the entire snath and I recommend applying it once a year.
+Also, keeping the scythe outfit ‘out of elements’ when not on use will extend its life expectancy.

 Assembling the snath is a very straightforward task as you can see in the pictures below.